-Content/Dialogue Client Body Student Field Instructor Comments Task C=Client Language/ Non- thoughts/Feelings/ Supervisor S=Student verbal Gut Reactions Comments

-I said, "How are you?"
+Content/Dialogue C=Client S=Student Client Body Language/ Non- verbal Student thoughts/Feelings/ Gut Reactions Field Instructor Comments Task Supervisor Comments I said, "How are you?"
 She said, "Whatever!"
-She's looking sad, I hope she doesn't cry What would it mean if she did cry? silence She just looked at the floor I didn't know what to do so I was quiet This is a good use of silence She finally sighed and asked, "What do you do when you're all confused?
+She's looking sad.
+I hope she doesn't cry.
+What would it mean if she did cry? silence She just looked at the floor. l didn't know what to do so l was quiet.
+This is a good use of silence.
+She finally sighed and asked, "What do you do when you're all confused?
 Have you used drugs to just get away from it all?"
-She learns towards me in the chair I feel anxious.
+She learns toward me in the chair.
+I feel anxious.
 This is a personal question.
 I don't think I should say I've used drugs.
 She wants me to tell her what to do with her confusion.
 I'm going to change the subject.
 This is understandable that you'd get uncomfortable disclosing personal information.
-We'll talk more about how to handle these types of situations in supervision So I said, "Let's talk about your goal of getting a job."
-She has a slight furrow to her brow and glances towards the window Is this a good question to ask?
+We'll talk more about how to handle these types of situations in supervision.
+I said, "Let's talk about your goal of getting a job."
+She has a slight furrow to her brow and glances toward the window.
+Is this a good question to ask?
 Yes, you redirected her and kept the focus of the meeting on her goal of finding a job.
 You may need to address the issue of her using drugs to cope in the future.
-We'll talk about it in supervision
+We'll talk about it in supervision.